RehanChalana/Expense-Tracker-/README.md

 Approach:

-🖌️ Design the HTML layout with input fields for expenses and budget categories.
-✨ Use CSS to style the app and make it visually appealing.
-🧮 Write JavaScript to handle expense calculations and display summaries.
+🖌️ Design the HTML layout with input fields for expenses and budget categories./n ✨ Use CSS to style the app and make it visually appealing./n 🧮 Write JavaScript to handle expense calculations and display summaries./n Bonus Features:/n
-Bonus Features:

 📊 Include data visualization with charts to show spending patterns.
 📆 Implement a budget planner feature to set monthly spending limits.